code-423n4/2021-12-mellow/README.md

 2. Set strategy and protocol params on VaultGovernance level, incl setting deposit limits to 0
 3. Reclaiming tokens that are sent by mistake on vaults

-Only tokens whitelisted by Protocol Governance can be used for creating new Vaults
+Only tokens whitelisted by Protocol Governance can be used for creating new Vaults.

 ## Setup, tests, etc.